Frequently Asked Questions

 Can this system be used for only crawlspace ventilation?

-NO, it can be used around inside of the garage as well with our special AIR BLOCKING plugs installed in it to prevent air flowing from the garage to the crawlspace.
+NO, it can be used around inside of the garage as well with our special AIRTIGHT to prevent air flowing from the garage to the crawlspace.
 It is added here or in other locations on the foundation wall to keep the sill plate and stud height the same all around the foundation.
 Also, can be used to separate the sill plate from the concrete so you can eliminate the treated sill plate and use just a standard sill plate.

 How difficult is it to install?